Insights

 Coherent breathing is synchronized breathing—an inhale and exhale pattern that matches your heart’s natural resonance frequency.
 The most common version is 6 breaths per minute: five seconds in, five seconds out.

 Research on coherent breathing dates back to the 1990s through work at HeartMath Institute and subsequent peer-reviewed studies.
-Six breaths per minute is optimal for most people—but the key word is most.
-Your ideal resonance frequency might be 5.5 or 6.5.
-That’s why FeelClear calibrates to your individual physiology rather than forcing a one-size-fits-all protocol.
+Six breaths per minute is useful for many people, but the key word is many.
+Your comfortable rhythm might be 5.5 or 6.5.
+That’s why FeelClear adapts pacing rather than forcing a one-size-fits-all protocol.

 Why Coherent Breathing Beats Box Breathing and 4-7-8

-Box breathing (4 counts in, hold 4, out 4, hold 4) is popular in military and tactical communities.
-It works—but at roughly four breaths per minute with holds, it undershoots most people’s resonance frequency.
-You feel calm, but you’re not maximizing HRV.
+Box breathing (4 counts in, hold 4, out 4, hold 4) is popular in high-pressure settings.
+It can help, but with holds it may feel less comfortable for some people than a smooth 5-5 rhythm.
 See Box Breathing vs. 4-7-8 for a side-by-side breakdown.

-The 4-7-8 technique (4 counts in, hold 7, out 8) is beloved by anxiety communities.
-But the extended hold phase doesn’t optimize heart rate variability—and some people find the breath-holding triggering.
+The 4-7-8 technique (4 counts in, hold 7, out 8) is popular for downshifting.
+But the extended hold phase can feel uncomfortable for some people.

-Coherent breathing at 6 bpm lands in the Goldilocks zone: slow enough to activate your parasympathetic system fully, fast enough to avoid air hunger.
+Coherent breathing at about 6 bpm lands in a practical middle zone: slow enough to feel regulating for many people, fast enough to avoid air hunger.
 The 1:1 ratio (inhale = exhale, no holds) keeps your rhythm steady and easy to maintain.

 Why HRV Matters for Work Performance